Stop Condensation In Your Log Cabin With Expert Advice. Keep Your Cabin Dry

 How can you keep the humidity out?

-Adequate drainage is essential to keep water from collecting around the building’s base.
-Vapour barriers beneath the building floor can also prevent moisture from seeping up from the ground.
+Adequate drainage keeps water from collecting around the building’s base.
+In addition, installing vapour barriers beneath the building floor can prevent moisture from seeping up from the ground.
+Vapour barriers are materials that resist the passage of water vapour, thereby reducing the risk of moisture seepage and subsequent condensation.

 Proper ventilation, such as roof vents or shed windows, can also help.
 This enhances air circulation and keeps moisture out.
-Keeping a careful check on it and looking for mould odours will help you find trapped moisture.
+Carefully checking it and looking for mould odours will help you find trapped moisture.

 It’s also critical to store your items carefully to avoid humidity and mould growth.
 We recommend not bringing wet goods indoors but instead using shelving or storage containers to elevate items off the ground and enable air to circulate around them.